ordina-jworks/ordina-jworks.github.io/_posts/2020-11-05-springCloudCircuitBreaker.md

 </dependency>
 ```
 Create one  Rest controller which will call the backend service class where we will simulate the exception and spring-retry module will automatically retry.
-In the Rest Api we will add two optional request parameters.
+In the REST Api we will add two optional request parameters.

-simulateretry – parameter to simulate the exception scenario, so that spring can retry.
+'simulateretry' – parameter to simulate the exception scenario, so that spring can retry.
-simulateretryfallback – as we are simulating the exception, after retry certain times we can either expect a successful backend call or all retry falls.
+'simulateretryfallback' – as we are simulating the exception, after retrying a certain amount of time we can either expect a successful backend call or a complete failure.
-In this case we will go to the fall back method to get hard-coded/error response.
-Now this parameter will ensure all the retry will fail and we will go to fall back path only
+In this case, we will go to the fall back method to get a hard-coded/error response.
+Now this parameter will ensure all the retries will fail and go to fall back path.

 ```
 package com.example.springretry;